 During soccer practice, both soccer field players and goalies will utilize a soccer goal to perform drills and improve their skills.
 Soccer goals are available in different sizes and structures.
 When purchasing a soccer goal, it is important to take into consideration the durability, size, and structure of the net.

 Soccer organizations each have their own rules and standards for soccer goals.
-For example, FIFA regulates that the goalposts should be 24 yards apart and the crossbar should measure 8 feet from the ground.
+For example, FIFA and IFAB regulations state that the goalposts should be 24 feet apart and the crossbar should measure 8 feet from the ground.
 Read on to learn more about the different kinds of soccer goals.

 Things To Consider